phillipkent/faqxml/README.md

 faqxml
 ======

-Generate _FAQ_ lists and _glossaries_ in html, plain text or TeX (convertible to PDF) from a single source written in XML.
+Generate _FAQ_ lists and _glossaries_ in HTML from a single source written in XML.

 The [DocBook](http://docbook.sourceforge.net/) XML scheme is good and includes the 'qandaset' element for the creation of FAQ listings and also a 'glossary' element.
 On the other hand, this project implements simple XSL stylesheets, which I have found useful for my own purposes to create a simple FAQ list and a glossary, intended for use in a website, where I wanted to see and control all of the details.
-There are stylesheets for 'folded' html (using JavaScript), long html, plain text and TeX.
+There are stylesheets for 'folded' html (using JavaScript) and long html.

-Here are the webpages that I create using these stylesheets: [Virtual Data Centre FAQ](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-20-faq) and [VDC 2.0 Glossary](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-20-glossary).
-Note that the styles of these pages are set externally by the CSS stylesheets of the company website.
+[comment]: # Here are the webpages that I create using these stylesheets: [Virtual Data Centre FAQ](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-20-faq) and [VDC 2.0 Glossary](http://cloudstore.interoute.com/main/knowledge-centre/library/vdc-20-glossary).
+Note that the styles of these pages are set externally by the CSS stylesheets of the company Drupal website.

 This project is a modification of "faqxml" by Mikhail Yakshin [http://faqxml.sourceforge.net].
 It uses ideas from the book *XSLT (Second edition)* by Doug Tidwell (O'Reilly, 2008).
 And thanks to [StackOverflow](http://www.stackoverflow.com) for help with various aspects of XSLT templates.

 CURRENT STATUS
 --------------

-The XSL files for html are available; others are in development.
+The XSL files for html are available; other formats (plain text and TeX) are in development.

 XSLT processor